 Stocks edged higher for the week, closing out a solid first half, but there was little to celebrate going into the July 4th holiday.

 Stocks closed a wild trading session modestly lower, but the Dow still managed to end the quarter with a three-month gain of 8.5%.
 "It was a little all over the place today, but I was happy to see the rally at the end of the day," said Joe Ranieri, managing director of Nasdaq trading at Canaccord Adams.

-Shares of Research In Motion (RIM) jumped in post-market trading after the company reported strong subscriber growth and revenue guidance well above analysts' expectations.
+Shares of BlackBerry maker Research In Motion jumped 18 percent in early trading on Friday, a day after the company reported better-than-expected quarterly earnings and strong subscriber growth for its popular wireless e-mail devices.